chookmook29/band/README.md

   - As a fan, I want to have an access to any new material as it becomes available
   - As a band, we want to showcase our music
   - As a band, we want to publicise our tour dates
+- Website has changed substantially since early mockups were made in Balsamiq

 ## Features